Haschmi/python-workshop-nov-2019/11-hpc.md

    [...]
 ~~~

 The list you get as an answer is very long and includes a lot of stuff we are not interested in.
-What we want is stuff to do with Python and with MPI.
+What we want is stuff to do with Python :

 ~~~ {.bash}
 $ module avail python